 According to the cover of one of the latest publications about trends in the outdoor industry, INSIDEOUTDOORS Volume 15 Issue 2 mentions “Packrafting Popularity Starts to Swell”.
 I laughed, as packrafting has been around for some time now, heck the Alpacka Raft being reviewed below is in its 18th year of production.
 And AIRE has been making boats for decades as well.

 Perhaps the mainstream is now being turned onto packrafting and for good reasons, a packraft is the perfect tool for adventuress folks looking to explore remote regions around the globe.
 Sound like fun, keep reading.

-Starting with a weight of 6lb 8oz / 2.95kg for a Medium size boat, the Alpacka Raft is the lightest self bailing packraft currently on the market.
+Starting with a weight of 6lb 8oz / 2.95kg for a Medium size boat, the Classic Alpacka Raft is the lightest self-bailing packraft currently on the market.
 Can you carry 6lb on your back for an extended period of time?
-Sure, and this it what makes packrafting so darn efficient.
+Sure, and this is what makes packrafting so darn efficient.